SOAT-46/fastfood-46/README.md

 docker compose up --build
 ```

-Your application will be available at http://localhost:3000.
+Your application will be accessible at http://localhost:3000, and the Swagger
+documentation can be found at http://localhost:3000/documentation.

 ### Deploying your application to the cloud